 During law school, Ms. Chollet participated in the Irving R. Kaufman Memorial Moot Court Competition at Fordham University and served as a Dean’s Teaching Fellow.
 She received the Dean’s Award for Outstanding Academic Achievement in Constitutional Law and of the Arthur Bolton Award for Excellence in Brief Writing.

-Ms. Chollet was recognized in 2015, 2016 and 2017 as a Georgia "Rising Star" in the area of Intellectual Property by Super Lawyers magazine.
+Ms. Chollet was recognized in 2018 and the three years prior as a Georgia "Rising Star" in the area of Intellectual Property by Super Lawyers magazine.

 Represents a leading footwear and apparel manufacturer in trademark litigation and enforcement work.

 Served as lead counsel for Georgia-Pacific Consumer Products LP in the defense of our client against a trademark infringement suit.
 The plaintiff voluntarily dismissed the claim after the court denied its motion for preliminary injunction.
 Procter & Gamble Co. v.
 Georgia-Pacific Consumer Prods.
 LP, No. 1:09-cv-00318 (S.D.
 Ohio Aug.
 3, 2009).

 Represents a California-based Fortune 500 multinational corporation that designs and manufactures consumer electronics and computer software products in its trademark portfolio management, anti-counterfeiting, and trademark opposition and enforcement work.
 Advises the company on brand protection and market development in the United States, Asia and Europe.